All Episodes

 I saw something about that.

-Coming from like when I talk about coming from another genuine big city and having looked for housing as like a young executive, I actually sent this around to like all of my friends, and they were like, Yeah, that that sounds like some of these places we were offered in Chicago.
+Coming from like when I talk about coming from another genuine big city and having looked for housing as like a young executive, I actually sent this around to like all of my friends and they were like, Yeah, that sounds like some of these places we were offered in Chicago.

-Like one was over like a Chinese restaurant that doubled as a heroin uh transshipment facility, it's like all this wild urban stuff.
+Like one was over like a Chinese restaurant that doubled as a heroin transshipment facility.

-Oh my god.
+Oh my God.

-But anyway, I mean, but I I think that's the point though, like in all seriousness, as adult in both of our cases, male leaders, like although for female ones as well, I'm sure most of this would apply, but you don't necessarily want to encourage people to do this sort of stuff.
+Like in all seriousness, as adult, in both of our cases, male leaders, like although for female ones as well, I'm sure most of this would apply, but you don't necessarily want to encourage people to do this sort of stuff.

 But if your students are 19-year-old, would-be only fan sex workers who have only read one side of the great intellectual debates of our time, as a 35-year-old with a PhD, it's to some extent your job to introduce them to broader, better ideas.

-So when you say the kids are controlling this, this is what we've seen since the 70s, actually.
+So when you say that the kids are controlling this, this is what we've seen since the 70s, actually.

-There's quite a lot of this, like it's a decent chunk of a good university.
+Like it's a decent chunk of a good university.

-Um these were student-demanded fields.
+These were student-demanded fields.

 The faculty of a university will sit and vote if you propose a new academic program.

-That'll be pretty brutal.
+That would be pretty brutal.

 I mean, like, what are the number of published articles for the people attempting to set up the program?